Saric-Group/MembraneReviewTutorials/HMCSimulations/README.md

-# Tether extrusion with a Dynamically Triangulated Network II: Hybrid Monte Carlo Simulations with TriLMP
+# Tether extrusion with a Dynamically Triangulated Network II: Parallelized Hybrid Monte Carlo Simulations with TriLMP

-Generating the force-extrusion profile shown in the review requires two steps in the analysis, which are detailed below.
-All the codes necessary to generate the data are provided.
-These have been tested and thoroughly commented with the goal of teaching the reader the basic functioning of the [TriLMP software](https://github.com/Saric-Group/trimem_sbeady).
-At the end of the tutorial, the reader will be able to simulate Dynamically Triangulated Networks (DTNs) using TriLMP.
+It is possible to simulate the configurations of a dynamically triangulated mesh in parallel, by using software such as TriMem (see [Siggel *et al.*, 2023](https://pubs.aip.org/aip/jcp/article/157/17/174801/2842373/TriMem-A-parallelized-hybrid-Monte-Carlo-software)) or [PyMembrane](https://github.com/fdmatoz/PyMembrane) (see [Matoz-Fernandez *et al.*, 2023](https://arxiv.org/abs/2308.12754)).
+In this tutorial, we show how to efficiently measure the force required to extrude a tube from a membrane patch using the [TriLMP software](https://github.com/Saric-Group/trimem_sbeady), which couples [TriMem](https://github.com/bio-phys/trimem) to [LAMMPS](https://github.com/lammps/lammps).
+The simulation procedure is separated in two steps, which are detailed below; all the codes necessary to generate the data are provided.
+These have been tested and thoroughly commented with the goal of teaching the reader the basic functioning of [TriLMP](https://github.com/Saric-Group/trimem_sbeady).

 ## 1. Generate initial configurations